DawinderGill/BottomTabNavigation-JetpackCompose/README.md

 Contributions are what make the open-source community such a fantastic place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-**Note**: Please note that while this project focuses primarily on the use of ``Jetpack Compose``, it does not currently incorporate the use of ``foreground services`` for playing music in the background.
-This is an area where contributions would be precious, as foreground services are recommended for such functionality in Android development.

 If you would like to contribute, please follow these steps:

 1. Open an issue first to discuss what you would like to change.